Eli-Chandler/AutoProxyRotatorServer/readme.md

 This is an asynchronous, fully automatic proxy server.

 What does this mean?
-Instead of maintaing a proxy list, we can simply do this:
+Instead of maintaining a proxy list, we can simply do this:

 r = await session.get('https://www.example.com', proxy='http://your_proxy_server/rotate')